 - Commitment: What is the potential for long-term commitment of the host institution?

 - Future funding: What is the likelihood of institutionalization through local or state funding after start-up funding from the Tensor Foundation?

 - Timeline: When will you carry out the activities?

-For further information about the program, please do not hesitate to contact MAA Assistant Director of Programs Olga Dixon.
+For further information about the program, please contact Mikayla Sweet, MAA Programs Coordinator.